Choose the Right District Wireless Network for Your Device

 Are you a current District employee or student?

-- If so, use KPBSD-PersonalDevices, using the same credentials you would use to log in to a District Windows computer (e-number or student number, and password)
+- If so, use KPBSD-PersonalDevices, using the credentials you would use to log in to a District Windows PC (E- or student number, and password)

-- If not, use KPBSD-Guest, with credentials arranged through the school's front office.
+- If not, use KPBSD-Guest, with credentials from the school's front office.

 Is your device managed by another institution (e.g., Kenaitze, UA, etc.)?